zhenwuuu/JuliaSwarmSyndicate/README.md

   - JULIA_SERVER_PORT=8052
 ```

-The entrypoint script in the Dockerfile has also been updated to handle these environment variables correctly, ensuring that the CLI can connect to the server regardless of whether they're running in separate containers or on the host machine.
+The Docker setup includes:

+1. **Separate Containers**: The Julia server and CLI run in separate containers for better isolation and scalability.
+2. **Health Checks**: The server container includes health checks to ensure it's fully operational before the CLI connects.
+3. **Persistent Storage**: A Docker volume is used to persist data between container restarts.
+4. **Automatic Fallback**: If the Julia server fails to start, the system automatically falls back to the mock server.
+5. **Environment Configuration**: Easy configuration through environment variables and `.env` files.

 > **Note**: The Docker setup works on any operating system that supports Docker (Windows, macOS, Linux) and eliminates the need to install Julia, Node.js, and Python separately.
+This is the recommended way to run JuliaOS, especially for users who are not familiar with Julia or Node.js.

 ### Example: Creating and Running a Swarm Optimization